 5. Roles and responsibilities

-This policy applies to all staff employed by our school, who will sign to confirm that they have read, understood and will abide by it.
-Also, to external organisations or individuals working on our behalf.
-Staff members who do not comply with this policy may face disciplinary action.
+This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+Staff who do not comply with this policy may face disciplinary action.

 5.1 Governing Body